-The RZ KSK private key MUST be activated using three (3) of seven (7) Crypto Officer (CO) controlled smartcards that MUST be inserted into the HSM, one at a time, while entering the crypto officers' PIN.
-The PIN MUST be set to "11223344" for all cards.
+The RZ KSK private key MUST be activated using three (3) of seven (7) CO controlled credentials that MUST be inserted into the HSM, one at a time, while entering the crypto officers' PIN if required.
+The PIN MUST be set to "11223344" for all smartcards.